pennersr/django-trackstats/README.rst

   store incremental values on a daily basis (`Period.DAY`), or keep track of a rolling count for the last 7 days (`Period.WEEK`).

+Reference IDs
+  Domains and metrics must be assigned unique reference IDs (of type string).
+Rationale: Having a human readable, non PK based, reference is esential as soon as you are going to export statistics.

 Usage
 =====